lychin24/Predicting-Recipe-Ratings/README.md

 I selected 4.5 as the threshold because it represents the upper tier of the 1–5 rating scale.
 Additionally, recipe ratings in this dataset are heavily concentrated near the high end of the scale, making the distinction between highly rated recipes and all other recipes more meaningful than predicting exact rating values.

-At the time of prediction, only information available when a recipe is posted will be used as predictors.
+For the model, I only used features with information that was availble at the time of prediciton.
 Examples include preparation time, nutritional information, number of ingredients, and number of steps.
-User ratings and other information that would only become available after publication are excluded to avoid data leakage.

-The primary evaluation metric is the F1-score.
-Since the classes are imbalanced and most recipes receive relatively high ratings, accuracy alone would be misleading.
+For evaluation, I used the F1-score.
+Since the classes aren't balanced and the majority of recipes recieved a relatively high score, using accuracy would be misleading.
 For example, a model that predicts every recipe as highly rated could achieve high accuracy while failing to identify meaningful differences between recipes.
-The F1-score balances precision and recall, making it a more appropriate metric for evaluating performance on this classification task.
+Using the F1-score balances the models precision and recall making it a better evaultion metric for the model.

 ## Baseline Model
 For a baseline model, I trained a decision tree classifier using only three readily available recipe characteristics: cooking time (`minutes`), number of steps (`n_steps`), and number of ingredients (`n_ingredients`) -- all quanititave columns.I  also used the baseline hyperparameters max_depth = 3 and random_state = 42.
 I evaluated the model using the F1-score because the classes are imbalanced, with substantially more highly rated recipes than lower-rated recipes.

 In order to build the model, I binarized 'avg_ratings' to create the column 'high rating' that contains 0 if the average rating of the recipe was below 4.5 and 1 if above.